-Churches are among the oldest buildings in Britain and their preservation is entrusted to the Parochial Church Council (PCC) who have a legal responsibility to care for and maintain the building.
+Churches are among the oldest buildings in Britain and their preservation is entrusted to the Parochial Church Council (PCC) who has a legal responsibility to care for and maintain the building.
 Five-yearly quinquennial inspections are a key part of fulfilling this responsibility.

 Following a quinquennial survey, the chartered surveyor issues an inspection report, detailing its findings.
 This report offers a full picture of the building’s health, in particular flagging any areas of concern or in urgent need of repair, and advising on the next steps to remedy the issue.

-It’s for this reason, quinquennial inspections play a vital role in the continued preservation of Britain’s churches.
+It’s for this reason, that quinquennial inspections play a vital role in the continued preservation of Britain’s churches.
 Without the professional insight they provide, many churches could be at danger of falling into disrepair or sustaining irrevocable damage.

 What are the rules for appointing a surveyor to conduct a quinquennial inspection?